What is Something to Eat™

 Who is behind the Something to Eat™ at UCM event?

-Youthfront and their Something to Eat™ initiative provides the resources needed to create and seal the packages.
+Youthfront and the Something to Eat™ initiative provides the resources needed to create and seal the packages.
 Christian Campus House (CCH) brought the event to UCM, partnering with the American Democracy Project and various faculty and staff.
 CCH is working with Innovative PR, UCM's student-led PR firm, to facilitate promotional efforts.

 Why is Something to Eat™ happening at UCM?